abdullah-zulfiqar84/python-keylogger/README.md

 - Not use it for malicious purposes.
 - Respect privacy and applicable laws in your country.

-The author is not responsible for any damage, misuse, or legal consequences resulting from the use of this code.
+I am not responsible for any damage, misuse, or legal consequences resulting from using this code.

 # Python Keylogger (Educational Use Only)

-This is a simple keylogger script built using Python and the `pynput` module.
+This simple keylogger script was built using Python and the `pynput` module.
 It captures keyboard input and logs it to a file named `keyboardlog.txt`.

 ## Features
 - Logs normal and special keys (e.g., Enter, Tab, Backspace)